Yagachi River

 The Yagachi is a river in Karnataka, India.
-It is a major tributary of Hemavati river.
+It is a major tributary of Hemavati River.
 It rises in the Baba Budan Hill Range near the city of Chikkamagaluru, flows through Belur taluk, Hassan District.
-It joins the Hemavati River, near Gorur.
-It has a small tributary called Votehole or Watehole.
-Votehole dam is built on the stream (1.51 Tmcft) near Rajanahalli.
+It joins the Hemavati River, near Gorur in Hassan.
+It has a small tributary river called Votehole or Watehole.
+Votehole dam is built on the stream (1.51 Tmcft) near Lakkenahalli, Belur taluk, Hassan district.
+The dam site is 16km from Alur taluk and 12km from Belur taluk.
+The dam construction was completed in the year of 1984.
 The length of Left bank and Right bank canal of Votehole is 10 km & 40 km respectively.